MarcinCze/PassStorage3/README.md

 # PassStorage3
-Third version of PassStorage written in NET6 by using Minimal API
+Third version of PassStorage - Windows application written in NET6 and by using MAUI framework